OpenUnited/ux-prototype/README.md

 TL;DR: we decided to discontinue using Figma for UX/UI prototyping and specifications.
 We now do UX/UI prototyping and specifications as code, in this repo, using TailwindCSS and [TailwindUI](https://tailwindui.com/).

 For OpenUnited to be successful, contributors to the OpenUnited platform need to be able to generate, validate and ship new ideas and improvements to production safely, together, rapidly and with low cost/effort.
-We seek to minimise friction in this value chain.
-The goal of UX Developers, and this repo, is to help reduce our "value friction" and to therefore increase our chances of success.
+We seek to minimise friction in this total value chain.

 ## The Goals of this repo